pestphp/docs/higher-order-testing.md

 ---

 Although high-order testing may appear complicated, it is a technique that can significantly simplify your test suite's code.
-In the next section, we will discuss Pest's Support Policy: [Support Policy](/docs/support-policy)
+In the next section, we will discuss Pest's community video resources: [Video Resources](/docs/video-resources)